merclangrat/merclangrat.github.io/README.md

 ---

-**I do NOT like Mac OS X**, it looks like putting a square peg into a round hole.
+**I do NOT like Mac OS X**, it looks like an attempt to put a square peg into a round hole.
 Then, I am not the best person to ask about building software/troubleshooting anything on it.
 And of course, I am against current Apple politics.

 In my everyday life, I use [Devuan Linux](https://devuan.org) - a systemd-free Linux distro.